-cells, pSrcY530 was effectively inhibited by dasatinib under aerobic conditions but not under hypoxic conditions (Figure 4B).
-In the hypoxia-sensitive MDA-MB-231 cells, pSrcY530 expression was preferentially inhibited by dasatinib under hypoxic conditions (Figure 4B).
-A similar pattern of response was observed in the extended panel breast cancer cell lines but the differential effects of dasatinib on pSrc530 expression were less extreme (Figure 5).
+In contrast, differences in the ability of dasatinib to inhibit the expression of pSrcY530 between aerobic and hypoxic cells were observed.
+In the hypoxia resistant A549 cells, pSrcY530 was effectively inhibited by dasatinib under aerobic conditions but not under hypoxic conditions (figure 4B).
+In the hypoxia sensitive MDA-MB-231 cells, pSrcY530 expression was preferentially inhibited by dasatinib under hypoxic conditions (figure 4B).
+A similar pattern of response was observed in the extended panel breast cancer cell lines but the differential effects of dasatinib on pSrc530 expression ware less extreme (figure 5).
 These results suggest that the effects of dasatinib on pSrcY530 expression have a greater impact on cell response under hypoxic conditions than dephosphorylation of pSrcY419.

-Role of HIF1 in the hypoxia-selective activity of dasatinib
+Role of HIF1 in the hypoxia selective activity of dasatinib.

-The role of HIF1 in the hypoxic potentiation of dasatinib activity was determined in MCF7, MDA-MB-231 and MDA-MB-468 cells (Figure 6).
-HIF1 $\alpha$ expression was undetectable in all three cell lines under aerobic conditions.
-Following a 24 h exposure to 0.1% oxygen, a prominent increase in $HIF1\alpha$ levels was observed in the MCF7 and MDA-MB-468 cell lines whereas only a very minor increase in $HIF1\alpha$ was observed in MDA-MB-231 cells (Figure 6A).
-Under aerobic conditions, treatment of cells with either 150 or 100 μM $CoCl_2$ for 6 or 24 h, respectively, induced HIF1 $\alpha$ in all three cell lines (Figure 6A).
-As treatment of cells with 150 $\mu M \; CoCl_2$ for 6 h induced HIF1α expression significantly in all cell lines, these conditions were used to determine the effect of $HIF1\alpha$ on cellular response to dasatinib.
-As illustrated in Figure 6B, the response of cell lines to dasatinib in the presence of CoCl2 was reduced (MCF7) or equivalent (MDA-MB-231 and MDA-
+The role of HIF1 in the hypoxic potentiation of dasatinib activity was determined in MCF7, MDA-MB-231 and MDA-MB-468 cells (figure 6).
+HIF1 α expression was undetectable in all three cell lines under aerobic conditions.
+Following a 24 hour exposure to 0.1% oxygen, a prominent increase in HIF1 α levels was observed in the MCF7 and MDA-MB-468 cell lines whereas only a very minor increase in HIF1 α was observed in MDA-MB-231 cells (figure 6A).
+Under aerobic conditions, treatment of cells with either 150 μ M or 100 μ M CoCl2 for 6 or 24 hours respectively induced HIF1 α in all three cell lines (figure 6A).
+As treatment of cells with 150 μ M CoCl2 for 6 hours induced HIF1 α expression significantly in all cell lines, these conditions were used to determine the effect of HIF1 α on cellular response to dasatinib.
+As illustrated in figure 6B, the response of cell lines to dasatinib in the presence of CoCl2 was reduced (MCF7) or equivalent (MDA-MB-231 and MDA-MB-468) to the response of cells treated with dasatinib alone.
+These results together with the very modest induction of HIF1 α under hypoxic conditions in the MDA-MB-231 cells, suggests that the hypoxia selective activity of dasatinib is independent of HIF1.